Vehicle & Loan

 Pay Off Faster Tips

-- Make bi-weekly payments (13 payments/year)
+- Make bi-weekly payments (13 monthly equivalents per year)

-- Round up to nearest $50 or $100
+- Round each payment up to the nearest $50 or $100

 - Apply bonuses and tax refunds to principal